dsoumay/photon/content/en/docs/installation-guide/run-photon-on-fusion/prerequisites-for-photon-os-on-fusion.md

 2. Decide whether to use the OVA or ISO distribution to set up Photon OS.

     - **OVA import** : Because of the nature of an OVA, you're getting a pre-installed version of Photon OS.
-You can choose the hardware version you want (OVA with hardware version 13 or 11).
+You can choose the hardware version you want (OVA with hardware version 15).
 The OVA benefits from a simple import process and some kernel tuning for VMware environments.
 However, because it's a pre-installed version, the set of packages that are installed are predetermined.
 Any additional packages that you need can be installed using tdnf.
     - **ISO install** : The ISO, on the other hand, allows for a more complete installation or automated installation via kickstart.

     To get Photon OS up and running quickly, use the OVA.